-Hisense may be a leading TV brand in the US, but before recently it had failed to really make a mark across the pond.
-That changed with the Hisense Roku TV, available only from Argos, which packaged the already popular Roku Smart TV platform within a very affordable and good quality range of TVs.
+Hisense may be a leading TV brand in the US, but before recently, it has failed to make a mark across the pond.
+That changed with the Hisense Roku TV, available only from Argos, which packaged the already popular Roku Smart TV platform within a very affordable and good-quality range of TVs.

 Bought close to a year ago, the 50-inch Hisense Roku TV has served this reviewer well ever since.
 Below we review it based on features, usability, design and more.
 Scroll down to see what we thought, or hop on over to our ranking of the best TVs to see how it measures up against the competition.

 Hisense Roku TV: Specs, Features and Design